Morning mist lingers on a vineyard near Forestville

 Fast track action year-round at Sonoma Raceway

-Wine enthusiasts already know about Sonoma's famed wineries and 17 distinct wine-growing areas encompassed within 405,000 hectares.
+Wine enthusiasts already know about Sonoma County's famed wineries and 18 distinct wine-growing areas encompassed within 405,000 hectares.
 Vintners produce a stunning array of wines.
 Many visitors are pleasantly surprised to find that wine tasting in Sonoma is a casual, friendly affair, often with the winemaker pouring for visitors.
 Sonoma County produces some of the world’s best wines.
 Top wines include pinot noir, chardonnay, zinfandel, cabernet sauvignon and sauvignon blanc.

-Whether grown locally on family farms or harvested fresh from the sea, Sonoma's eateries embrace an eat-fresh philosophy that offers visitors a true taste of wine country.
+Whether grown locally on family farms or harvested fresh from the sea, Sonoma County's eateries embrace an eat-fresh philosophy that offers visitors a true taste of wine country.
 Venture out to discover a food lover's paradise: More than 500 restaurants ranging from Michelin- and Zagat-rated to casual wine country cuisine use freshly harvested, locally grown produce.
-Don’t forget the farmers' markets; there is one open every day during season in Sonoma.
+Don’t forget the farmers' markets; there is one open every day during season in Sonoma County.

 Beer and Cider

-Discover Sonoma’s other famous beverages: beer, cider and spirits.
-Sonoma now has more than 40 operating breweries, cider houses and distilleries.
-Ciders make use of local apples, historically one of the crops that first made Sonoma famous.
+Discover Sonoma County’s other famous beverages: beer, cider and spirits.
+Sonoma County now has more than 30 operating breweries, cider houses and distilleries.
+Ciders make use of local apples, historically one of the crops that first made this region famous.
 Craft distillers roll out vodka, gin and whiskeys and offer tastings.
 In fact, some of the top beers in the USA are brewed in Sonoma County.
 Maps are available that show the locations of tasting rooms.

 Enjoy the Arts